SureshGedela/java-quickstart/readme.txt

-    /build.xml - ant build files to compile and run the test code manually /test.properties - external property file for setting different values while running the application /zuora.17.0.wsdl - The latest version of the WSDL /lib - contains all dependent jar files to run the sample /src - example code to execute the Zuora APIs /.classpath & .project - project files for eclipse
+    /build.xml - ant build files to compile and run the test code manually /test.properties - external property file for setting different values while running the application /zuora.17.0.wsdl - The latest version of the WSDL /jsp/signup.jsp - drop-in JSP page that uses API to display sign-up page and process new order via subscribe() call.
+    /lib - contains all dependent jar files to run the sample /src - example code to execute the Zuora APIs /.classpath & .project - project files for eclipse